Inala, Queensland: Shopping

 There are several shopping precincts within Inala.
 The joined Inala Plaza–Civic Centre complex located on the corner of Kittyhawk and Inala Avenues is the largest precinct in Inala.
 It offers two major supermarkets, Vietnamese markets, restaurants, and a wide variety of independent shops.
 Other shops and restaurants exist on Biota Street located to the north, on Skylark Street to the east, and on the junction of Lavender and Lilac Streets.

 Services

 Inala has two post offices, numerous medical centres and services, many of which are bulk billing.

 Most government services are located within the Inala Plaza precinct and its surrounds.
-These include a Brisbane City Council Library, Department of Communities, Department of Corrective Services and a Medicare and Centrelink office.
+These include a Brisbane City Council Library, Department of Communities, Housing and Digital Economy, Department of Corrective Services and a Medicare and Centrelink office.

 Culture

 There are two community halls and a community art gallery.

 The Inala Library opened in 1963 with a major refurbishment in 1994 and a smaller renovation in 2011.